-Respondents may choose to serve out-of-school or in-school youth exclusively.
-Proposals for out-of-school and in-school programs will be judged separately and compete only against other proposals in the same category.
+Respondents may choose to serve both in-school and out-of-school exclusively.
+However, proposals for out-of-school and in-school programs will be judged separately and compete only against other proposals in the same category.
 Respondents wishing to serve both out-of-school and in-school youth must submit separate proposals for each, as they will be evaluated and funded independently.